ocadaruma/redis-hyperminhash/README.md

 ## `MH.COUNT` Accuracy

-`MH.COUNT` relies on [New cardinality estimation algorithms for HyperLogLog sketches](https://arxiv.org/abs/1702.01284), which is adopted in Redis built-in HyperLogLog.
+`MH.COUNT` relies on [New cardinality estimation algorithms for HyperLogLog sketches](https://arxiv.org/abs/1702.01284), which is adopted in Redis built-in HLL.

 Histogram of 500 experiments (true cardinality = 10000)